Liaison Organizations and Activities

 IALEIA and LEIU partner to address the training needs of the intelligence community through the LEIU/IALEIA Annual Training Event, as well as Foundations of Intelligence Analysis Training (FIAT) classes held around the world.

-The Canadian Institute is excited to announce the launch of the Canadian Congress on Real Time Crime Center Operations & Tech Integration, taking place October 4-5, 2023, in Toronto, Ontario.
+The Canadian Institute is excited to announce the launch of the Canadian Congress on Real Time Crime Center Operations & Tech Integration, taking place September 25-26 in Calgary, Alberta.
 The two-day conference will explore implementation strategies and cutting-edge technology for real-time crime centers in major police departments.
 Enhance public safety through interactive discussions and innovative solutions for improved police efficiencies.

 Department of Homeland Security (DHS), Office of Intelligence and Analysis (I&A) State and Local Intelligence Council (SLIC) was established to support the National Strategy for Information Sharing.
 SLIC creates a trusted community of state and local professionals from homeland security, intelligence, and emergency responder communities who utilize and share homeland security information to address threats to the U.S. SLIC is a practitioner-level forum that reviews and provides feedback about the viability of information sharing as well as collaborative efforts between the DHS I&A and state and local partners.